Hotels Near Castle Combe

 The Methuen Arms

-Steeped in history and character, The Methuen Arms in Corsham started life as a nunnery before being converted into a brewery and coaching inn in 1608.
-The inn offers 19 newly-renovated bedrooms and a mouth-watering food menu created with ingredients sourced from its kitchen garden.
-There’s also a cosy bar area and spacious beer garden perfect for enjoying the inn’s range of hand-pulled ales.
+Just like Lacock Abbey, The Methuen Arms in Corsham started life as a nunnery, before being converted into a brewery and coaching inn in 1608.
+The inn offers 19 newly-renovated bedrooms, a mouth-watering food menu created with ingredients sourced from its kitchen garden, and a cosy bar area and spacious beer garden perfect for enjoying the inn’s range of hand-pulled ales.
+It really is the perfect place to rest and relax after visiting Castle Combe.

 The Horse & Groom

 The Horse & Groom is a grade II-listed inn nestled in the pretty village of Charlton.
-Featuring five charming, boutique bedrooms, a delicious menu of seasonal dishes and an impressive selection of award-winning Butcombe beers, the Horse & Groom has everything you need for a relaxing home-from-home stayaway.
+Featuring five charming, boutique bedrooms, a delicious menu of seasonal dishes and an impressive selection of award-winning Butcombe beers, the Horse & Groom has everything you need for a relaxing home-from-home stayaway and is the perfect place to relax after visiting Castle Combe.

 The Quarryman’s Arms

-Located in picturesque Box Hill, The Quarrymans Arms is a gorgeous country inn boasting sweeping views of the Box Valley.
+Located in picturesque Box Hill, The Quarrymans Arms hotel is a gorgeous country inn boasting sweeping views of the Box Valley.
 The inn offers the perfect boutique getaway with four flawlessly-decorated bedrooms, a delightful restaurant serving the finest, locally-sourced seasonal produce, and a fantastic selection of ales, craft beers, local ciders and fine wines to get stuck into.
+Just a short drive from the centre of Bath, it is the perfect spot to relax after a day visiting Castle Combe.

 The White Hart

 Situated in the heart of picturesque Wroughton, The White Hart is a beautiful thatched pub and inn.
-With 10 beautifully-decorated bedrooms, extensive food menu of locally-sourced, seasonal classic pub dishes, and a stunning range of Butcombe beers to sample, this characterful inn has everything you need for a restorative break away.
+With 10 beautifully-decorated bedrooms, a tasty food menu crafted with locally-sourced, seasonal ingredients, and a stunning range of Butcombe beers to sample, this characterful inn has everything you need to relax after exploring the wonderful sights of Castle Combe.

 A Brief History of Castle Combe